-Featuring a lovely new design, how do the two new iPad Pros compare to each other in terms of specifications and which should you buy?
+How do the two most recent iPad Pros compare to each other in terms of specifications and which should you buy though?
 Here is how the iPad Pro 11-inch and iPad Pro 12.9-inch are similar and how they differ.

 What's the same on the iPad Pro 11-inch and iPad Pro 12.9-inch?